fund3/node_tes_client/README.md

 ```
 Currently, `clientId` and `senderCompId` are passed into `Client` constructor.
 The client library handles the updates of `accessToken` and also generates `requestId` for all requests.
 Features for user generated requestIds can be added later by request.
 In most cases, it is anticipated that the default `requestHeader` in the `Client` class is used.

+For requests that take a parameter object as argument (e.g. `testMessageParams` in `sendTestMessage`), see `requestParams` dir.

 #### System Requests
 - sendHeartbeatMessage

   Arguments:
-  - requestHeader = this.defaultRequestHeader,
+  - requestHeader = this.defaultRequestHeader
-  - requestIdCallback = undefined,
+  - requestIdCallback = undefined
   - responseTypeCallback = undefined

   Sends a `heartbeat` message to Omega.